deanveloper/ddmpeg/README.md

   - `ddmpeg -i in.mp4 -o out.mp4 -m 1`
 - Merge audio tracks, with the second track being louder than the first
   - `ddmpeg -i in.mp4 -o out.mp4 -m 1,5`
-- Suitable for sharing clips but you don't want to break people's headphones with your screaming
-  - `ddmpeg -i in.mp4 -o out.mp4 -d` (dampens loud noises)

 #### set target size